ArkTS: Platforms

 ArkTS supports the operating systems HarmonyOS, Linux, Windows, macOS, iOS, and Android.

-A key aspect of ArkTS design is its ability to interoperate with the huge body of existing eTS and JavaScript code developed for Huawei products over prior versions of HarmonyOS, such as HarmonyOS Design language system, graphical user interface (GUI) system.
+ArkTS is designed to interoperate existing eTS and JavaScript codes previously developed for Huawei products above HarmonyOS, such as HarmonyOS Design language system, graphical user interface (GUI) system.
 On Huawei devices running HarmonyOS, it links with the eTS runtime library, which allows native application programming interfaces (APIs) in DevEco Studio templates, C, C++, and ArkTS code to run within one program.

 Features

 ArkTS is a general purpose programming language that employs modern programming-language theory concepts and strives to present a simple, yet powerful syntax.
 ArkTS incorporates innovations and conventions from various programming languages, with notable inspiration from TypeScript, which it replaced as the primary development language on HarmonyOS.

 ArkTS was designed to be easy, safe while not sacrificing speed.
 By default ArkTS manages all memory automatically and ensures variables are always initialized before use.
 Array accesses are checked for out-of-bounds errors and integer operations are checked for overflow.
 Protocols define interfaces that types may adopt, while extensions allow developers to add functionality to existing types.
 ArkTS enables object-oriented programming with the support for classes, subtyping, and method overriding.
 Optionals allow nil values to be handled explicitly.
 Concurrent programs can be written using async/await syntax and actors isolate shared mutable state in order to eliminate data races.